sigpwny/sveltia-github-auth/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/reteps/sveltia-github-auth)

-Alternatively, you can clone the project and run [`wrangler deploy`](https://developers.cloudflare.com/workers/wrangler/commands/#deploy) locally.
+Alternatively, you can clone the project and run [`pnpm run deploy`](https://developers.cloudflare.com/workers/wrangler/commands/#deploy) locally.

 Once deployed, open your Cloudflare Workers dashboard, select the `sveltia-github-auth` service, then the worker URL (`https://sveltia-github-auth.<SUBDOMAIN>.workers.dev`) will be displayed.
 Copy it for Step 2.
 It will also be used in Step 4.